 Roughly half of the visitors to an ecommerce site come from search engines, typically.
-And when those search engines change the method in which consumers search for online products, the effect to ecommerce merchants can be dramatic.
+And when those search engines change the method in which consumers search for online products, the effect on merchants can be dramatic.

 Enter Google Instant, the new auto-fill search process that Google recently launched.
-It automatically suggests search terms as a user types characters in the search box.
+It automatically suggests search terms as users type characters in the search box.
 Google says that this will make searches faster for most users.

-We asked longtime senior SEO contributor , a guru’s guru, to address commonly held questions that merchants have on Instant.
-Those questions, and Spencer’s answers, follow below.
+We asked longtime SEO contributor Stephan Spencer to address commonly held questions that merchants have on Instant.

 Why did Google launch Instant?

 “Google is in business to build shareholder value.
-That’s done by maximizing profits and operating cash, both short term and long term.
-It’s all fine and good for Google to say it [Instant] was done to provide searchers with a better user experience.
+That’s done by maximizing profits and operating cash, both short- and long-term.
+It’s all fine and good for Google to say Instant provides searchers with a better user experience.
 (Google’s official position is that Instant can save 2 to 3 seconds per search, which I have trouble buying, incidentally.)
 But I believe financial incentives are at the heart of it.

 “The bottom line is that Google Instant drives growth in ad revenues.
 That’s because it displays more ads to more users (5 to 7 times the number of results are displayed now via Google Instant than before).
 And it motivates AdWords advertisers to compete more vigorously for the top predictions coming out of Google Suggest.
 These terms are already expensive, and now they’re more so, thanks to Google Instant.”

 How does Google determine what will be auto-filled in Instant’s search results?

 “It’s based primarily on popularity of searches on Google over a recent, and short, period.
 Google states in its web search support section, ‘While you’ll usually be able to discover new queries within an hour, in some cases it can take a few days to a few weeks for recently popular search queries to start appearing in autocomplete.’